m0nkmaster/op-done/wip-docs/features/pro-synth-upgrade.md

 ## Overview

-Transform OP-Done's synthesizer into a professional-grade sound design tool for **drums, melodic instruments, bass, pads, leads, and sound effects** - capable of producing sounds used by professional musicians and producers.
+Transform Synth Tools' synthesizer into a professional-grade sound design tool for **drums, melodic instruments, bass, pads, leads, and sound effects** - capable of producing sounds used by professional musicians and producers.

 **Current Capability:** Already works for melodic synthesis!
 The architecture is sound-agnostic.
 This upgrade adds depth and expressiveness.